samadhicsec/threatware-docs/docs/source/threatware.md

 # threatware
-Simplifies the review and management of threat models in documents
+Simplifies the review and management of threat models.

-threatware is a tool to help review and manage threat models.
-It works directly with threat models as documents in Confluence/Google Docs.
+threatware works directly with threat models as documents in Confluence/Google Docs.

 threatware can be deployed as an AWS lambda function, an API, or used as a CLI tool.